11 Types of Scorpions for Pets

 Their venom contains a protein that has anti-cancer properties and is being researched for potential use in cancer treatments.

 The Deathstalker Scorpion is a fascinating species that can be an exciting pet for experienced owners.
-However, due to their highly vicious nature, they require high caution and care.
+However, due to its highly vicious nature, it requires extreme caution and care.

 6. Giant Desert Hairy Scorpion